1) What is the Cleveland High School for the Digital Arts?

 7) Will there be athletics or other competitive activities at CHSDA?

-With student interest, we have options to participate in an ‘extramural’ sports league.
-Because of the nature of our schedule, it is not possible for students to participate with their home schools.
+We have our very own ESports Team.
+However, because of the nature of our extended-day schedule, it is not possible for students to participate with their home schools.
 We do hope to participate in some academic competitive activities such as Olympics of the Mind or Science Olympiad.
 All such activities are based on student interest, so we will look to our students to determine the kinds of activities to make available.

 8) What is project-based learning?